 …depends on the type of adhesive is the quick answer to that one…

 Examples of thermoplastic adhesives include hotmelt adhesives such as used on cardboard boxes or the little sticks used in craft glue guns.
-These products melt at high temperature and freeze at room temperature.
-Just like water you can melt and freeze repeatedly.
+These products melt at high temperatures and freeze at room temperature.
+Just like water, you can melt and freeze repeatedly.

-So an application which is going to be subjected to high service temperatures during the assembly process or during use (such as paint bake oven, solder reflow, autoclave or oven sterilization), with a thermoset adhesive is not going to end up with a pool of molten adhesive under the joint thankfully!
+So an application that is going to be subjected to high service temperatures during the assembly process or during use (such as paint bake oven, solder reflow, autoclave or oven sterilization), with a thermoset adhesive is not going to end up with a pool of molten adhesive under the joint thankfully!

 Applying heat to joints made with thermoset adhesives can be an easy way of weakening them to get them undone again.
 Generally, temperatures above 200°C significantly weaken organic-chemistry-based adhesives.
 Take care when handling hot parts and undo them whilst they’re still hot otherwise, adhesive strength returns on cooling.